Fashioning Peace: Life and Liberty after the Great War exhibition

 The costumes on show are taken from the County Museum’s Tickenhill collection which contains over 2000 items all reflecting the changing fashions and values of the last three centuries.

-While visiting the exhibition, enjoy the historic house that was home to the Bishops of Worcester for a thousand years, tour grand state rooms, explore the grounds and gardens and enjoying more of the County Museum’s fascinating collections.
+While visiting the exhibition, explore the grounds and gardens and enjoying more of the County Museum’s fascinating collections.
 Hartlebury Castle is proud to have recently been named a Hidden Gem by Visit England.